unitedastronomer/miscellaneous-hackintosh-guides/Atheros_Wifi_Monterey_and_newer/README.md

 |--------|------------|--------|
 | boot-args | amfi=0x80 | String |

-#

-#### For AR9565, import the set of patches ar9565.plist from this repo under Kernel -> Patches of your config.plist
-* Patches are based on ATH9Fixup source code.
-These patches will work with the injected **AirportAtheros40**.
-WiFi won't work without this.

 Once the changes have been applied, reboot, reset your NVRAM, and OpenCore Legacy Patcher should now show the option to apply root patches.

 # Supplemental Guide: Assigning an ACPI Name

-If OCLP still doesn't show "**Legacy Wireless**", your WiFi card may be hidden under a PCI bridge or not enumerated in ACPI at all.
-To solve this, assign a name to the card in ACPI using an SSDT.

 ### Issue Overview
 If you have already followed the guide above, but OCLP does not show a "**Legacy Wireless**".
-Your WiFi card is probably hidden under a PCI bridge, and/or not enumerated in ACPI at all.
-OpenCore's Device Properties can only overwrite properties for named devices in ACPI.
+Your WiFi card is probably hidden under a PCI bridge, or not enumerated in ACPI at all.
+OpenCore can only overwrite properties for named devices in ACPI.

-To solve this, you need to assign a name to the card in ACPI using an SSDT.
-This allows you to successfully inject the necessary device properties so that OpenCore Legacy Patcher (OCLP) can recognize the WiFi card.

 #### Example:
-It ends with `pci168c,36`, which is **unnamed**, so the `IOName` we try to inject is **not** applied.
+In this case, it ends with `pci168c,36`, which shows us it's **unnamed**, the `IOName` we try to inject is **not** applied.
 ![](screenshots/hackintool_pcie_tab.png)

-If it has a name, such as `ARPT`.
-In this case, the `IOName` we try to inject is applied.
+If it has a name such as `ARPT`, The `IOName` we try to inject is applied.
 ![](screenshots/hackintool_pci1683,36_to_ARPT.png)

-### Steps to Assign an ACPI Name
+### Assign an ACPI Name

 1. Download, and run Hackintool
-2. Identify PCI Path
+2. Identify PCI Path, and Debug value
 * Navigate to the PCIe tab.
 Identify your WiFi card and note its ACPI path and debug values.
 For instance:

 ![](screenshots/hackintool_pcie_tab.png)

 **`PCI0`**<sup> @0 /</sup> **`RP04`**<sup> @1C,3 /</sup> pci168c,36<sup> @0</sup>
-* Path: PCI0.RP04 (actually the ACPI path for it's parent/PCI Bridge)
+* Path: PCI0.RP04 - actually the ACPI path for it's parent/PCI Bridge
 * Debug: 02 00 0